Assets the Court Doesn't Divide in a Divorce

 Generally speaking, these determine whether a specific item or asset is subject to property division in an Oregon divorce proceeding:

-- When did you acquire the asset?
-Before or after your wedding?
+When did you acquire the asset?
+Before or after your marriage?

 For many people, pets are like family.
 If you are facing a divorce, you may be concerned about your pets, and where they will live post-divorce.
 In the United States, most pets are legal property.
-Thus, they are often subject to the same property division laws as your other belongings.
+Thus, they are often subject to the same property division laws as your other belongings, so couples will need to decide on pet custody matters between them.

 Engagement rings aside, any item given to you as a gift (from your spouse or a third party) is personal property; your spouse cannot take it in the event of a divorce.
 This also includes any valuables or assets that you acquired before the marriage.